-The body requires many different vitamins and minerals that are crucial for both development and preventing disease.
+The body requires many different vitamins and minerals that are crucial for both body development and preventing disease.
 These vitamins and minerals are often referred to as micronutrients.
 They aren’t produced naturally in the body, so you have to get them from your diet.

 The amount of each nutrient you should consume depends on your age.
-In the United States, many foods that you buy in the grocery store (such as cereals, bread, and milk) are fortified with nutrients that are necessary to prevent nutritional deficiency.
+In the United States, many foods that you buy in the grocery store — such as cereals, bread, and milk — are fortified with nutrients that are needed to prevent nutritional deficiency.

 Keep reading to learn about some common nutritional deficiencies and how to avoid them.

 Iron is found in foods such as dark leafy greens, red meat, and egg yolks.
 It helps your body make red blood cells.
-When you’re iron deficient, your body produces fewer red blood cells.
+When you’re iron-deficient, your body produces fewer red blood cells.
 The red blood cells it produces are smaller and paler than healthy blood cells.
 They’re also less efficient at delivering oxygen to your tissues and organs.

-In fact, it’s the only nutritional deficiency that is prevalent in both developing and industrialized countries.
-Iron-deficiency anemia affects so many people that it’s now widely recognized as a public health epidemic.
+In fact, it’s the only nutritional deficiency that’s prevalent in both developing and industrialized countries.
+Iron deficiency anemia affects so many people that it’s now widely recognized as a public health epidemic.

 - green vegetables, such as kale, broccoli, and spinach

-In the United States, thiamine deficiency is most often seen in those who chronically abuse alcohol.
-Alcohol reduces the absorption of thiamine, the body’s ability to store thiamine in the liver and the body’s ability to convert thiamine to a usable form.
+In the United States, thiamine deficiency is most often seen in people with excessive alcohol use.
+Alcohol reduces the body’s ability to absorb thiamine, store thiamine in the liver, and convert thiamine to a usable form.
 Thiamine deficiency is a common cause of Wernicke-Korsakoff syndrome.
 This is a form of dementia.

 Folate is especially important for fetal development.
 It plays a crucial role in the formation of a developing child’s brain and spinal cord.
 Folate deficiency can lead to severe birth defects, growth problems, or anemia.

-You can find folate in foods, including:
+You can find folate in the following foods: